alephdao/virgil_bot/README.md

 ## Usage

-- Start the bot with the `/start` command in Telegram
+- Start the bot with the `/discuss` command in Telegram
 - Send text or voice messages to engage in philosophical discussion
-- Type "clear history" to reset the conversation
+- Write /discuss to clear the history and start again

-## License

-MIT License